 In acting as an executor, you are held to the standard of a fiduciary which imposes a duty on you to act in the interests of the decedent’s estate and the beneficiaries.
 Failing to meet your fiduciary duties could expose you to liability to the beneficiaries and even to creditors of the estate.

 The position of executor can be difficult and time consuming.
 Once you decide to accept the appointment, you should seek help from an experienced and qualified probate attorney.
-The attorneys fees will be paid for out of the estate assets, not out of your pocket.
-You, too, are entitled to a fee as the executor of an estate, but it is subject to court approval.
+The attorney’s fees will be paid for out of the estate assets, not out of your pocket.
+You, too, are entitled to a fee as the executor of an estate, but, like the attorney’s fee, it is subject to court approval.